satyrnidae/deep-cave-spiders/README.md

 ## Why?
 Just...
 Why?

-Ask yourself: when was the last time you really felt like travelling through caves was dangerous?
-When was the last time you had to sit down and prepare for a jaunt into the darkest depths of your world?
-When did you last think to yourself, "I hope I don't get poisoned while I'm down there"?
+Ask yourself: When was the last time you really felt like you had to prepare before delving deep under the surface?
+When did you last feel that doing so was actually dangerous?

 This plugin lets you have a small taste of that as you dig deeper and yet deeper into your world.
 An in-depth configuration system will allow you to tweak your experience as you see fit, setting minimum and maximum spawn depths and configuring spawn chance by difficulty.